 This week’s challenge is to tell a story with objects.
-99% (maybe even 99.9%) of the photos I take are of people, or at least animals, so I don’t have a ton of great examples, but I’ll try to make one along with the rest of you this week.
+99% (maybe even 99.9%) of the photos I take are of people, or at least animals, so I don’t have a ton of great examples.
 I do think objects, locations, and little details are important to storytelling though and I try to take some of these photos at weddings and documentary sessions at people’s homes.
 Below are some examples and why I find them significant.
 I hope they’ll spark some ideas for you.

 The above photos were all taken at in-home documentary sessions.
 The top left is something I try to remember to do, which is capture details of people’s homes that are unique to them.
 This couple has dragons in their cupboards and they’re gamers, which is how they met, so it really adds to the story of their relationship.
 Top right are some ingredients from a session I did with two young parents and their baby.
 They make pancakes every Sunday morning.
 It also includes a coffee mug with a family photo on it.
 Bottom left is the two kids’ shoes outside their front door, which is a nice lead-in to the family session beyond the door.
 Bottom right are some scattered ornaments in progress from a Christmas decorating documentary family session.